frictionlessdata/datapackage-pipelines/README.md

 First off, create a `pipeline-spec.yaml` file in your current directory.
 You can take the above file if you just want to try it out.

-Then, you can either install `datapackage-pipelines` locally - note that _Python 3.6_ or higher is required due to use of [Type Hinting](https://www.python.org/dev/peps/pep-0484/):
+Then, you can either install `datapackage-pipelines` locally - note that _Python 3.6_ or higher is required due to use of [Type Hinting](https://www.python.org/dev/peps/pep-0484/) and advanced `asyncio` use:

 ```shell
 $ pip install datapackage-pipelines